PulsarBlow/aurelia-firebase/README.md

 #Events Publisher

-Beside monitoring the user authentication state changes internally (through the `currentUser` property), the AuthManager also triggers application wide events.
+Beside monitoring the user authentication state changes internally (with these changes exposed through the `currentUser` property), the AuthManager also triggers application wide events.
 It uses the aurelia's `EventAggregator` to do so.

 [Events Publisher documentation](doc/events-publisher.md)